RasheedLewis/VibeCraft/v2/docs/POST_PHASE_NOTES.md

 ## POST-PHASE TESTING & UI NOTES

 Each phase has a dedicated test script in `v2/scripts/for-development/test-phaseX.sh` that verifies all functionality for that phase.
-UI should be inspected and evaluated after each phase to ensure design system compliance, usability, and proper error handling.
+UI should be inspected and evaluated after each phase as well—run `make start` then go to the listed http://localhost:5173/

 ### Phase 0: Foundation & Setup